 When you’re feverishly digging through dry storage or the walk-in to restock mid-shift, it’s easy to lose your grip and drop a heavy box or container on your feet.
 For BOH workers, hot oil and grease splashes are another hazard.

-Shoes that support the natural curve of our feet – as opposed to flat shoes like flip flops– not only improve comfort during long shifts but they prevent injury.
+Slip-resistant shoes that support the natural curve of our feet – as opposed to flat shoes like flip flops – not only improve comfort during long shifts, but they also prevent injury.
 Ankle sprains, ankle twists, and fallen arches can all result from undertaking strenuous activity without the proper support.

 Passionate opinions abound on the topic of which restaurant shoes rise to the top.
 This is a case where one size certainly does not fit all.

-Here’s a round-up of the top picks from the restaurant workers we spoke to.
+Here’s a round-up of the top picks from the restaurant workers we spoke to, from clogs to sneakers.

 1) Dansko Clogs

-Nordic-inspired, USA-based Dansko has a loyal following and for good reason.
-They’re a staple of many professionals not just in food service but in health care and retail industries as well.
+Nordic-inspired, USA-based Dansko has a loyal following — and for good reason.
+They’re a staple of many professionals not just in food service, but in the healthcare and retail industries as well.
 They offer great support, a little height, and come in an extensive variety of designs and styles.
 These qualities make Danskos not only great restaurant shoes, but great everyday shoes.
-Ann Dittrich, Creative Director for Dansko reveals that “more than 80 percent of our customers wear Danskos both on and off the job.”
-If you're going to invest in a pair of Danskos – and they are an investment, a basic pair will cost you $140 – make sure you're purchasing a slip-resistant model.
+Ann Dittrich, Creative Director for Dansko, reveals that “more than 80 percent of our customers wear Danskos both on and off the job.”
+If you're going to invest in a pair of Danskos – and they are an investment, as a basic pair will cost you $140 – make sure you're purchasing a slip-resistant model.

 2) Birkenstock Clogs

 Grace reveals another important truth about restaurant shoes: they stink.
-The ability to clean the inserts is a huge perk.
-Bon Appetit magazine agrees.
-When they conducted a staff survey to find determine the best kitchen shoes, it was the Birkenstock London Hunter that rose to the top earning points for practicality, comfort, and style.
+The ability to clean the inserts is a huge perk, and Bon Appétit magazine agrees.
+When they conducted a staff survey to determine the best kitchen shoes, it was the Birkenstock London Hunter that rose to the top, earning points for practicality, comfort, and style.

 3) Sanitas Clogs

 Styled similarly to Danskos, Sanitas is another clog brand with a large fan base.
-“I live and die by my Sanitas,” says says Jessica Smith, manager at Streetcar wine shop in Boston. “[They] have a snugger fit than Dansko clogs so your foot doesn’t slosh around and they last much longer.
-My current pair are on their fourth year and – apart from my spilling paint all over them –are still in awesome shape!”
+“I live and die by my Sanitas,” says Jessica Smith, manager at Streetcar wine shop in Boston. “[They] have a snugger fit than Dansko clogs so your foot doesn’t slosh around and they last much longer.
+My current pair are in their fourth year and – apart from my spilling paint all over them – are still in awesome shape!”